hilalisadev/coder-cli/docs/coder_cli_all_docs.md

 * [coder secrets](#coder-secrets)	 - Interact with Coder Secrets

 ## coder secrets ls

 List all secrets owned by the active user

-### Synopsis

-List all secrets owned by the active user